Well-Structured Futures and Cache Locality: Structured Single-Touch Computations

-\begin{lemma} Let $t$ be the future thread at a fork $v$ in a structured single-touch computation.
-If $t$'s touch $x$ or $v$'s right child $u$ is a deviation, then either $u$ is stolen or there is a touch by $t$ which is a deviation. \end{lemma} \begin{proof} By Lemma~\ref{lemmafutureparentfirst}, a touch is a deviation if and only if its local parent is executed before its future parent.
+\begin{proof} By Lemma~\ref{lemmafutureparentfirst}, a touch is a deviation if and only if its local parent is executed before its future parent.
 Now suppose a processor $p$ executes $v$ and pushes $u$ into its deque.
-Assume that $u$ is not stolen and there are no touches by $t$ that are deviations.
+Assume that $u$ is not stolen and no touches by $t$ are deviations.
 Thus, $u$ will stay in $p$'s deque until $p$ pops it out.
 The proof of this lemma is similar to that of Lemma~\ref{lemmafutureparentfirst}.
-After $p$ executes $v$, it moves to execute thread $t$.
-There are two possibilities that can make $p$ move from $t$ to another thread: when it executes a fork or the local parent of a touch.
-When it executes a fork, it will push $t$ (the right child of the fork) into its deque, right below $u$.
+After $p$ spawns thread $t$ at $v$, it moves to execute $t$.
+When $p$ executes ``ordinary" nodes in $t$, no nodes are pushed into or popped out of $p$'s deque and hence $u$ is still the next node in the deque to pop.
+When $p$ executes a fork in $t$, it pushes $t$ (more specifically, the right child of that fork) into its deque, right below $u$.
 Since a thief processor always steals from the top of a deque, and by hypothesis $u$ is not stolen, $t$ cannot be stolen.
 Thus, $p$ will always resume $t$ before $u$ and then $u$ will become the next node in the deque to pop.
 When $p$ executes the local parent of a touch by $t$, the future parent of that touch must have been executed, since we assume that touch is not a deviation.
-Thus, $p$ can continue to execute that touch immediately and keep moving on in $t$.
+Thus, $p$ can continue to execute that touch immediately and keep moving on in $t$ with its deque unchanged.
 Therefore, $p$ will finally get to the local parent of $x$ and then pop $u$ out from its deque, since $x$ is a descendant of $u$ and $x$ cannot be execute yet.
 Hence, neither $x$ nor $u$ can be a deviation. \end{proof}